RyanWarner/app-sprout-client/README.md

 # app-sprout-client

-An opinionated starting point for AngularJS web applications.
+An opinionated starting point for Angular 1.x web applications.
 Pair this with app-sprout-server.

 Why?
 What's wrong with existing seeds like [nghellostyle](https://github.com/zemirco/nghellostyle), the official [angular-seed](https://github.com/angular/angular-seed), or [ngbp](https://github.com/ngbp/ngbp)?
 Nothing, really.
 In fact, I learned an incredible amount from all of the above, and copied the important stuff like:
 - [Grouping everything in 'states' and 'components'](https://github.com/zemirco/nghellostyle#everything-is-grouped-in-states-and-components).